 Time of year

-Ideally, you want to have the party right before “everyone” leaves for the Summer holiday.
+Ideally, you want to have the party right before everyone leaves for the Summer holiday.
 This will change depending on who your audience is.
+In most cases, late spring or early summer works best.

 Weekdays vs Weekend